msolorio/workout_app/README.md

 - Improve related prisma queries for increased performance.
 - Implement optimistic updates for data writes with Redux.
 - Convert backend to TypeScript.
+- Currently running into a bug where unable to disable Apollo caching for certain key queries.

 ## Future Implementations and Lessons Learned
 - **Use Deno on server** - for Native TypeScript support and better TypeScript tooling.
 - **Use ES Modules on server** - allow importing of TypeScript interfaces.